Sterling slips as BoE delivers big rate hike but warns of long recession | Business

 - United Kingdom

-Sterling fell, lifting British stocks, on Thursday after the Bank of England raised interest rates by the most in 27 years, but warned that a long recession is on its way with inflation seeing topping 13%.
-The pound fell 0.2% to $1.2122, having traded 0.3% higher at $1.2184 just before the BoE decision.
+Sterling fell on Thursday after the Bank of England raised interest rates by the most in 27 years but warned that a long recession is on its way with inflation seen topping 13%.

+The pound fell 0.5% to $1.2090, having traded 0.3% higher at $1.2184 just before the BoE decision was announced.
 The BoE warned that Britain was facing a recession as it rose its benchmark rate by 50 basis points (bps) to 1.75% in an attempt to curb inflation.

-Sterling fell 0.5% against the euro to 84.12 pence.
+Sterling fell 0.6% against the euro to 84.20 pence.
+"The pound is falling despite a 50 bp hike by the BoE.
+The reaction mostly boils down to the BoE's pessimistic outlook for the UK economy, with a recession now expected to start in the forth quarter and to extend through next year," said Francesco Pesole, FX strategist at ING.

+"This notion is likely having markets doubt the BoE will be able to keep tightening policy at a sustained rate despite expectations for stickier inflation," he added.
+The UK's blue chips FTSE 100 share price index initially dipped following the BoE's decision but quickly recovered as the pound weakened.
+It was up 0.4% after touching its highest in around two months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)